uclagamelab/MeshCreator/README.txt

 UCLA Game Lab
 Mesh Creator

-Create simple meshes from alpha image textures in Unity.
+Create meshes from alpha image textures in Unity.
 Mesh Creator has editor scripts that use the alpha channel in textures to build a mesh and colliders in your scene.

-There are two methods of mesh creation supported:
-1. Simple Method.
-In GameObject menu, select Create Mesh Creator.
-In popup window, select the texture to use as a basis for mesh, flat or extruded for depth, and with colliders or without.
-Click the Make New Mesh button to create a new game object.
-Mesh can be updated in the inspector for more complicated changes.
-2. Advanced Method.
-Create a new empty game object, attach the MeshCreatorData component found the scripts folder, and assign the desired texture to use as the basis for the mesh.
-Tweak the parameters to your heart's content.
-Click the Update Mesh button to create the object.
-I recommend using method #1 and updating after the object is created...

-Images used with this tool need to have transparency and areas of highest opacity.
-PNGs work well.
-For those concerned about quality, Photoshop documents seem to work really well.
-I've included a couple Photoshop actions I use to speed up creation and updating of textures.
-See the OtherFiles directory.

-Hint: use images with solid areas of opaque pixels.
-The simple triangulation algorithm used by these scripts doesn't like holes.

-To use Mesh Creator in your project, import the Unity package MeshCreator.061.unitypackage with Assets->Import Package->Custom Package...
-The package will import the required assets in their correct locations.
-There are two folder locations you can not change: Editor and Meshes both have to stay in your folder hierarchy where they are imported.
+This allows simple creation of art assets without the need for external 3d software.

+Major releases are available on the Unity Asset store here: xxxxxx.
+This is our developement repository, use at your own peril.
+Major release packages are kept here in the MeshCreator.Packages directory.
+Those packages may not be compatible with files in the rest of this repo.
+Also, don't miss the AlphaUtilityAdditions Photoshop action in the OtherFiles directory.

-The MeshCreatorOverview pdf included here gives a good introduction to some features of this tool.
+The MeshCreatorOverview pdf included here gives a brief overview of some features of this tool.

-For a sample scene with fully created objects, import the package MeshCreator.061.SampleScene.unitypackage

-Or see a tutorial at(looks different, but idea is the same): http://games.ucla.edu/resources/unity-mesh-creator/
+Or see a tutorial at:
+http://games.ucla.edu/resources/unity-mesh-creator/

 For license information, see license.txt.